zats/Presentations/EXC_BAD_ACCESS/presentation.md

 [^1]: This slide is intentionally left blank

-^ This is the list of frameworks built with Swift
+^ This is the list of system frameworks built with Swift

 ^ It means we have to learn to co-exist with these "legacy" frameworks.